-18-IV E. SOCIAL SECURITY NUMBER AND CITIZENSHIP STATUS VERIFICATION For the EHV program, the PHA is not required to obtain and verify SSN documentation and documentation evidencing eligible procitizen status before admitting the family to the EHV program.
+18-IV E. SOCIAL SECURITY NUMBER AND CITIZENSHIP STATUS VERIFICATION For the EHV program, the PHA is not required to obtain and verify SSN documentation and documentation evidencing eligible noncitizen status before admitting the family to the EHV program.

-documentation evidencing eligible noncitizen status before admitting the family to the EHV program.
 Instead, PHAs may adopt policies to admit EHV applicants who are unable to provide the required SSN or citizenship documentation during the initial eligibility determination.
-As an alternative requirement, such individuals must provide the required documentation within 180 days of admission to be eligible for continued assistance, pending verification, unless the PHA provides an extension based on evidence from the family or confirmation from the CoC or other partnering agency that the family has made a goodfaith effort to obtain the documentation.
+As an alternative requirement, such individuals must provide the required documentation within 180 days of admission to be eligible for continued assistance, pending verification, unless the PHA provides an extension based on evidence from the family or confirmation from the CoC or other partnering agency that the family has made a good-faith effort to obtain the documentation.